-Our last pick on this list of the top 10 best TV shows on Netflix is yet another comedy, but one that deals with life after death.
+This is another comedy, but one that deals with life after death.
 The Good Place begins after Eleanor Shellstrop, played by Kristen Bell, turns up in The Good Place after her unfortunate demise.
 Her afterlife guide Michael (played by the always great Ted Danson) tries his best to help, but as with Twin Peaks, we really don’t want to say anything more.
 Surprises and twists by the bucketful await your viewing.
 This show is all about revealing your true self, which apparently isn’t as easy as it sounds after you find yourself dead.

 Best Netflix TV shows – Honorable mentions

 Obviously, our picks for the 10 best TV shows on Netflix leaves out a ton of other shows also worth your time.
 Here are just a few honorable mentions.